aws/aws-graviton-getting-started/dotnet.md

 # .NET on Graviton

-.NET is a free, cross-platform, open source developer platform for building many different types of applications. .NET applications are written in the C#, F#, or Visual Basic programming language.
-Code is compiled into a language-agnostic Common Intermediate Language (CIL).
-Compiled code is stored in assemblies—files with a .dll or .exe file extension.
+.NET 5 is open-source platform for writing different types of applications.
+Software engineers can write .NET based applications in multiple languages such as C#, F#, and Visual Basic. .NET applications are compiled into Common Intermediate Language (CIL).
+When an application is executed, the Common Language Runtime (CLR) loads that application binary and uses a just-in-time (JIT) compiler to generate machine code for the architecture being executed on.
 For more information, please see [what is .NET](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet).

-When an app runs, the Common Language Runtime (CLR) takes the assembly and uses a just-in-time compiler (JIT) to turn it into machine code that can execute on the specific architecture of the computer it is running on.

 ## .NET Versions